Short-term residential treatment center for teen depression | ThreePeaks Ascent

 If this goes on for more than two weeks then your child might be struggling with depression.
 So if your child is not going to school, is struggling with relationships, is unable to cope with the basic stressors in life, and/or is unable to find joy in activities they once enjoyed, it is time to start looking for resources that fit your child’s needs.
 If you are not sure if your son or daughter is truly depressed or just being a teenager ask yourself the following three questions.

-2. How bad are the depressive symptoms?
+2. How bad are the depression symptoms?

 3. How are they acting differently from their normal self?